prague Charles Bridge archway

 Academic Culture

+Each course is a full semester in content, so the pace is accelerated, and the workload is demanding.
+CIEE courses are designed to follow U.S. academic culture and standards.
 Students are expected to demonstrate a proactive and independent approach to study.
 Active participation in class as well as outside of class is essential for a satisfactory academic performance and attendance is strictly enforced.
 Students should expect an average of two hours of preparation required for each hour in class.
-A class structure typically includes lectures as well as discussions and group projects.

 Class Format

-CIEE courses are primarily taken by CIEE students, however, they are also open to Charles University and the Erasmus Program students studying in Prague.
+CIEE courses are primarily taken by CIEE students.
 CIEE classes meet twice a week for 90 minutes, or once a week for three hours, with class sizes ranging from ten to twenty students.
-In addition to CIEE courses, students are encouraged to take classes at our partner institutions, including Charles University’s Faculty of Arts (ECES) and Faculty of Social Sciences (FSV), the Film and Television School at the Academy of the Performing Arts in Prague (FAMU), and, new for Fall 2023, the Architectural Institute in Prague (ARCHIP) and ART & DESIGN INSTITUT (ADI).
+In addition to CIEE courses, students are encouraged to take classes at our partner institutions, including Charles University’s Faculty of Arts (ECES) and Faculty of Social Sciences (FSV), the Film and Television School at the Academy of the Performing Arts in Prague (FAMU), and the Architectural Institute in Prague (ARCHIP).

 Grading